Divorce Nebraska Custody

 Relativity between Child Custody and Child Support

-• In Sole Custody, one of the parents retains permanent custody of the minor.
-The other parent is obligated to disburse the essential child support
+• In sole custody, one of the parents retains permanent custody of the minor.
+The other parent is obligated to disburse the essential child support.

-• In Split Custody, some children reside with the father and their siblings reside with the mother.
-Due to this arrangement, the child support amount is decrease
+• In split custody, some children reside with the father and their siblings reside with the mother.
+Due to this arrangement, the total amount of child support may decrease or can be shared between the parents.

 • In Joint Custody, custody is shared between the parents.
-This plummets the child support obligation
+This plummets the child support obligation as well

 Why mediation is advantageous in a Parenting Plan?